1. Agenda

 • Various Method of Interacting with Python: Throughout the course, we’ll discuss the various ways of interacting with Python: Google Collab, Jupyter Notebooks through the standard Jupyter server, Jupyter Notebooks in VS Code, using IPython in the command line, and running Python scripts directly from the command line (.py files).

 • Individual Help with Setup.
-Save 30-45 minutes at the end to help students individually with their setup.
-It’s probably helpful to save even up to an hour during this first lecture to help students with their setups.
-I hope to save some time at the end of each lecture to help students with their setups.
+Save the last half of the discussion to help students individually with their setup.
 This is an important purpose of this August review.
 It is most useful if it is interactive and if students can get one-on-one help before the school year starts.

 Homework#